Iftee360/syntax-library/Programming Languages/python/syntax.md

 **Output:**

   I just printed 10 pages to the printer HP

 So, this was all about the Python Syntax tutorial.
-I hope you liked our explanation.
+I hope you liked the explanation.

 ## Summary

 In this Python Syntax tutorial, we learned about the basic Python syntax.
+We learned about its
+ * line structure,
+ *  multiline statements,
+ *  comments and docstrings,
+ *  indentation, and quotations.
+ *  blank lines,
+ *  identifiers,
+ *  variables,
-We learned about its line structure, multiline statements, comments and docstrings, indentation, and quotations.
-We also learned about blank lines, identifiers, variables, multiple statements in one line, and string formatters.
+ *  multiple statements in one line, and
+ *  string formatters.

 ***Time to get yourself acquainted with the next DataFlair’s article, [Python comments, indentations & statements](https://data-flair.training/blogs/python-comment/).***